AMReX-Astro/Castro/docs/dev/_sources/EOSNetwork.rst.txt

 .. math:: p = (\gamma - 1) \rho e.

 The gas is currently assumed to be monatomic and ideal.
-(Only a restricted set of thermodynamic variables are actually calculated, the minimum necessary for the hydrodynamics.
-A fuller set of thermodynamic variables, for example the entropy from the Sackur-Tetrode equation, are calculated in the ``gamma_law_general`` EOS inside the Microphysics repository.)

 Runtime Parameters
 ------------------